joelparkerhenderson/architecture-decision-record/adr_template_for_business_case.md

 **Evaluation criteria**:

-  * Summary: explain what we seeking to discover and why.
+  * Summary: explain briefly what we seek to discover and why.

   * Specifics